celo-org/txtypes/README.md

 > parameters: `feecurrency`, `gatewayfeerecipient`, and `gatewayfee`.

 > **Warning**
-> This transaction type is scheduled for deprecation.
+> This transaction type has been sunset.
+Do not use.
 A deprecation warning was published in the
 > [Gingerbread hard fork](https://github.com/celo-org/celo-proposals/blob/8260b49b2ec9a87ded6727fec7d9104586eb0752/CIPs/cip-0062.md#deprecation-warning)
 > on [Sep 26, 2023](https://forum.celo.org/t/mainnet-alfajores-gingerbread-hard-fork-release-sep-26-17-00-utc/6499).